Sen. Joe Manchin announces opposition to White House budget pick, possibly dooming her nomination

 “Neera Tanden is an accomplished policy expert who would be an excellent Budget Director and we look forward to the committee votes next week and to continuing to work toward her confirmation through engagement with both parties,” Psaki said.

-A loyal Democrat and close ally of former secretary of state Hillary Clinton, Tanden was strongly supported by numerous Democratic lawmakers during her hearings.
-Several Democratic Senators, including Sens.
-Cory Booker (D-N.J.) and Amy Klobuchar (D-Minn.), forcefully defended her tweets and past actions in committee hearings this month.

-“A lot of people have said a lot of things on social media -- probably people in this room -- that they regret," Klobuchar said.

-Manchin supported several of Trump’s divisive nominees over the previous four years.
-He was the only Democrat to vote for Supreme Court Justice Brett Kavanaugh.
+Manchin supported several of Donald Trump’s divisive nominees over the previous four years.
+He was the only Democrat to vote for Kavanaugh.

 Manchin was also among a handful of Senate Democrats to support Trump sending conservative firebrand Ric Grenell to Germany as U.S. ambassador.
-Grenell was previously forced to delete a series of tweets, including ones mocking Newt Gingrich and the appearance of his wife, Callista.
+Grenell was previously forced to delete tweets, including ones mocking Newt Gingrich and the appearance of his wife, Callista.